Surrogate's Courthouse: 2000s to present

-Reception and landmark designations
+Impact

-Critical reviews of the Surrogate's Courthouse have largely been positive.
 Upon the Hall of Records' completion, the Brooklyn Daily Eagle said: "The exterior of the big granite pile on Chambers and Centre streets may appeal to the artistic eye, but the interior is a positive revelation, and there is probably nothing like it in any city of the Union."
 Montgomery Schuyler, who had been on the committee that approved Thomas's plans, wrote in 1905 that "the Hall of Records comes nearer than any other public building in New York to recalling" what he described as a "Parisian" quality.
 Schuyler said that the design "has reproduced the effect of monuments designed under so much simpler conditions".
+The Detroit Free Press praised the Hall of Records as "one of the most beautiful pieces of architecture in the country", and The Christian Science Monitor similarly described the structure as one of the city's prettiest buildings.
+Broadway Magazine said that the building "to some appears wasteful extravagance, to others wonderful and satisfying art".

-Architecture critic Paul Goldberger stated that the Surrogate's Courthouse's interior was one of the city's finest Beaux Arts interiors.
-He compared the building favorably to two contemporaries in lower Manhattan, the smaller Chamber of Commerce Building and the larger Custom House.
+Architecture critic Paul Goldberger stated that the courthouse's interior was one of the city's finest Beaux-Arts interiors, and he compared the building favorably to two contemporaries in lower Manhattan, the smaller Chamber of Commerce Building and the larger Custom House.
+Goldberger also wrote in 1977 that the structure competed with the Custom House, the New York Public Library Main Branch, and Grand Central Terminal "for the title of New York's finest Beaux-Arts building".
 The New York City Landmarks Preservation Commission (LPC) described the Hall of Records building as "representative of a period when the Municipality of New York felt itself coming of age".
+The building has been used as a filming location for the television shows Law & Order, Gotham, and Elementary.

 The LPC designated the exterior of the Surrogate's Courthouse as a New York City landmark in 1966, and the interior was similarly designated in 1976.
 The building was placed on the National Register of Historic Places in 1972, and it was also designated a National Historic Landmark in 1977 for its architecture.
 The Surrogate's Courthouse building is also located within two historic districts.
 It is part of the African Burial Ground and the Commons Historic District, which was designated a city landmark district in 1993.
 The building is also part of the African Burial Ground Historic District, a National Historic Landmark District.